ghsanti/learn_python/README.md

 uv sync --extra cpu # or cu124
 ```

-Checking out to a Codespace it installs everything.
+Checking out to a Codespace sets all up.
 Activate the venv using:

 ```bash
 source .venv/bin/activate